jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 ![](images/4.%20Command%20Redirection.014.png)

 The call in the __then__ clause does not execute, so shows no private contents.
-Would the __then__ clause be executing, then the diagram would look like this:
+Might the __then__ clause be executing, then the diagram might look like this:

 ![](images/4.%20Command%20Redirection.016.png)